savbell/whisper-writer/README.md

 To switch between running Whisper locally and using the OpenAI API, you need to modify the `src\config.json` file:

 - If you prefer using the OpenAI API, set `"use_api"` to `true`.
 You will also need to set up your OpenAI API key in the next step.
 - If you prefer using a local Whisper model, set `"use_api"` to `false`.
 You may also want to change the device that the model uses; see the [Model Options](#model-options).
-Make sure you followed the [prerequisite steps](#prerequisites) and installed ffmpeg and Rust if necessary.

 ```
 {
-    "use_api": true,    // Change this value to false to run Whisper locally
+    "use_api": false,    // Change this value to true to use the OpenAI API
     ...
 }
 ```